ozone-his/eip-client/README.md

 Make sure the build completed successfully.

 ## Running the App
-Following the above file structure, copy the generated `.jar` file located at `eip-client/app/target/` path into the working root directory and run the app on commandline with the following command.
+Following the above file structure, copy the generated `.jar` file located at `eip-client/app/target/` path into the working root directory and run the app on commandline with the following command, where `<version>` represents the compiled version.

 ```
-java -jar client-app-1.0.0-SNAPSHOT.jar
+java -jar openmrs-eip-client-<version>.jar
 ```